 Wondering what to wear for an impromptu brunch with your friends?
 Your canvas sneakers are there for you.
 Planning to go for a shopping spree?
 Head over to your canvas shoes.
 Going for a casual family gathering?
 Take your canvases along with you.
 In short, your canvas shoes will always be your go-to buddy for any occasion.

 Have you ever looked at them and thought to treat them the way they deserve?
 Or just looked at them and thought of cleaning them but wondering how to clean?
 Oh, that’s probably the reason you’re here.

-Cleaning your canvas shoes isn’t as much labor as it sounds.
-It has become an integral part of our wardrobes regardless of age, gender, and they as well need some treating and feasting.
+Cleaning your canvas shoes isn’t as tiring as it sounds.
+It has become an integral part of our wardrobes regardless of age, gender, and they need some treating and pampering as well.

 Know Your Canvases

-Before simply rushing around to clean them, take a quick, thorough study of your canvas shoes and note down the type of canvas used, sole material, laces, etc.
+Before simply rushing to clean them, take a thorough look at your canvas shoes and note down the type of canvas used, sole material, laces, etc.

 What Makes Our Canvas Shoes Dirty?

-To make your dirty shoes look like a newly bought, there are certain things you need to grab beforehand and then make the magic happen.
+To make your dirty shoes look brand new, there are certain things you need to grab beforehand:

 - A small tub or a bowl